 “Short as the visit may have been,” she said as she opened the large book to a place marked with a purple ribbon, “your presence those two days changed my life.
 Things would have been very different for me had your ship not lost its cargo.
-Merlin Sinclair and the Blue Horizon has been written into Aris history.”
+Merlin Sinclair and the Blue Horizon have been written into Aris history.”

 She turned the book in her arms so that its open pages faced the lupine captain.
 He leaned forward to look at a painted portrait of himself that took up one third of the left-hand page beside paragraphs of text that were sprinkled with his name.
 The reproduction showed him in his brown flight jacket over a white shirt, blue trousers, black boots and his captain’s hat.
 He was standing in a spaceport with a book at his side in one hand, and the other upraised to shadow his eyes as he looked off toward the distance.
 Merlin raised his eyebrows and sighed as he sat back against the soft cushions of the chair, not believing what he had just seen.